tomharrigan/voicewp/README.md

 ## Contribute

 All development of VoiceWP happens transparently on Github.
 [Github Issues](https://github.com/alleyinteractive/voicewp/issues) are used for identifying and discussing bugs and features.
-Code contributions, whether fixes or enhancements, should be submitted as Pull Requests.
+Code contributions, whether fixes or enhancements, should be submitted as pull requests.

 Join us on [Gitter](https://gitter.im/voicewp/Lobby) for general discussions or questions.